oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ~~~

 The `DPoP-Nonce` HTTP header field in this example is only present if the server supports DPoP with server-provided nonces.
+The `attestation_challenge` parameter is only present if the server supports Client Attestations and server-provided challenges (i.e., this endpoint can also be used to provide only DPoP nonces).

 ## Providing Challenges on Previous Responses {#challenge-in-response}